 There’s no doubt that local businesses have been greatly affected by the global coronavirus (COVID-19) outbreak.
 From restaurants and cafes to salons and retail, recent government restrictions have forced a range of small businesses to close their doors.
 Others are taking a different approach altogether, as they find new ways to keep customers and stay in business.
 So it’s no surprise that during this time, many businesses are shifting online to promote their services and products.

 With no clear end in sight to this pandemic, resuming business as usual is bound to be difficult.
 But with the help of the following online tools, you can adapt to the current situation, or even use it as an opportunity to change up your methods, and potentially gain customers.

 With store fronts closing, it’s more important than ever to focus on your business website.
 Even if customers cannot physically walk through the doors, a well thought out website can attract plenty of online traffic, and is useful for showcasing the products and services you provide.
 Regular website updates are also crucial for letting existing customers know that you’re still operating, and open for business.

-In addition, you may even choose to include an eCommerce store on your website to make online sales.
+In addition, you may even choose to include an eCommerce store (Shopify) on your website to make online sales.
 A number of service-based businesses are now choosing to promote vouchers, intended for future use.
 Many restaurants are also taking orders online, with the option of delivery or pick up.
 In this case, having your own website is a much better option than using delivery apps such as Uber Eats, which typically take a 30-35% cut of every order.